mkurzela/AIDEV/README.md

 A TypeScript application that helps find a person's current location by analyzing a note and querying various APIs to track their movements.
 It demonstrates how to use APIs and iterative search processes to locate individuals.

+### MK_pics

+A TypeScript application for processing and analyzing images using OpenAI's vision capabilities.
+It demonstrates how to use AI to process, analyze, and extract information from images, including batch processing and caching features.

 ## Getting Started

 Each project has its own README with specific setup and usage instructions.
 Navigate to the respective subfolder for more details.